swan3401/blog/content/blogs/simple-linear-regression/index.md

 ---

 In simple linear regression the optimal line that best fits the data is determined by minimising the cost function.
-While it is straightforward to identify this line in simple/univariate linear regression by brute force, this becomes impractical when there are more than two independent variables; each independent variable requires an additional axis, or dimension, on a graph.
+While it is straightforward to identify this line in simple linear regression by brute force, this becomes impractical when there are more than two independent variables; each independent variable requires an additional axis, or dimension, on a graph.
 Although computers can visualise such graphs, it is impossible to understand what exactly is being plotted. <br>
 One of the methods used to minimise the cost function is called *'gradient descent'*.

 ## Gradient Descent